 Webcam – May be internal (in your computer or laptop) or external, but consider that you might be asked to do a scan of the room you are in, so make sure it is mobile enough you can move it.

-Speakers – You will need audio; they can be built-in speakers in your computer/laptop or external.
+Mic– You will need audio; can be built-in mic on your computer/laptop or external.

 Identification – You will be asked to show identification.
 You can use your BMCC school ID, a tribal card, driver's license, or state ID